The wonders behind New Zealand’s native birds

 Since Aotearoa drifted away from the super continent millions of years ago, our islands have become home to some of the most wonderful and unique fauna worldwide.

-Visitors flock from all corners of the globe to learn about our native wildlife, which is quite unlike that found elsewhere on our planet.
+Visitors flock from all corners of the globe to learn about New Zealand native wildlife, which is quite unlike that found elsewhere on our planet.
 Read on to learn what makes some of our most popular birds so special.
 You might just learn something you never knew about our treasured feathered friends.

 Bellbird / Korimako